yusdacra/nix-cargo-integration/README.md

 ## Documentation

-Documentation for `master` branch is on https://yusdacra.github.io/nix-cargo-integration.
+Documentation for `master` branch is on https://flake.parts/options/nix-cargo-integration.html

-Alternatively, you can run `nix build .#docs` to build the documentation.

 Important (mostly breaking) changes can be found in [`CHANGELOG.md`](./CHANGELOG.md).